rciddagoni/TECO-code-coverage/README.md

 # WHAT IS THIS?

 This is a code coverage tool that works with end-2-end functional tests like selenium, designed for web apps.
 As QA Engineer I currently write automated tests and I needed a tool that instruments javascript and html files.
 It's Python 2 based.
+It does not matter what language your tests are written in, the tool is rest api based so communication happens independently.

 I created a tool that suits my needs and maybe it will someone else's too.
 I named it TECO (from 2 words: TEst and COverage)